How to Clean Microscope Lenses

-A system is only as strong as its weakest link.
-In terms of microscopes, this often means that a smudged lens can drastically reduce visibility and can even trick you into thinking you’re looking at something that you’re not.
-However, keeping a microscope lens clean is actually a very easy process.
+A smudged lens can drastically reduce visibility and can even trick you into thinking you’re looking at something that you’re not.
+However, cleaning a microscope lens is actually a very easy process.
 It’s especially hassle-free if you take care of it properly with each use instead of letting it get visibly grimy and dirty.
-Below, we go over a few simple steps to help you keep your lens clean.
+Below, we go over a few simple steps to help you clean your microscope lenses.
+Remember to consult the lens manufacturer’s guidelines for specific advice.

 The first step to a clean microscope really is an easy one–keep your microscope covered.
 Most microscopes come with a cover.
 If yours has been damaged or lost, it’s easy and relatively inexpensive to find and order a new one.
 Microscope covers can’t keep you from accidentally leaving fingerprints on the glass, but it can prevent dust buildup.
 Sometimes just a little bit of dust can be invisible to the naked eye, but can significantly impede your view of the specimen.
 Microscope covers are especially important in busy labs, where high foot traffic can increase the odds of sticky or damaging substances getting spilled on equipment.